pasoevi/pasoevi.github.io/_posts/2015-11-15-civilisation-vs-domestication.md

 The analogy that came to my mind whilst reading that book is from the people of Tempi, in the descriptions of the way of Lethani.
 When they call themselves civilised and others - barbarians.
 However, what do they mean by civilisation?
-Do they mean
+Do they mean the high speed trains and rotating doors?
+No they didn't.
+They meant advancement in the other area of human activity.
+The advancement in morality, about honour.